 The Coffee Dripper, their take on the pour over dripper, is part of a wide system of dinnerware, all available in a variety of finishes.
 Like the rest of their ceramics, this dripper is made by artisans in Portugal from local Portuguese clay and lead-safe semi-matte glaze.

 At 1 pound or 0.45 kilograms, it is heavy and sturdily built.
 Its general shape is derived from wedge-shaped brewers like the Melitta, but with some small changes.
 The circlular top curves in to a elliptical bottom with a single hole at the center.
-The gentle curves and lack of harsh edges help this dipper fit in with the organic shapes of Fable’s other products.
+The gentle curves and lack of harsh edges help this dripper fit in with the organic shapes of Fable’s other products.

 I chose the speckled white version, though it’s available in a few different muted colors.
 It fits #2 Melitta filters perfectly, which makes this brewer very convenient to use over the long term.
 In the United States, I find Melitta filters are available nearly everywhere, unlike others which must be ordered online.